-Supply and Demand in a Two-Sector Matching Model New Draft [PDF] [Online Appendix] [Julia Code]
+Supply and Demand in a Two-Sector Matching Model [PDF]

 This paper investigates the impact of social status on occupational sorting in a two-sector matching framework.
-Talent is two-dimensional and thus status is not a zero-sum game; it depends both on occupational prestige and within-sector rank (local status).
-I show that the weights with which these two components enter — the structure of status — play a crucial role for the way in which agents self-select into sectors and argue that it is likely that these weights differ across occupations.
-The more important the individual components of status in a sector, or the less important the collective component, the better the agents who join that industry, which has important implications for total payoffs, wage levels and inequality, and profits.
-I also show that although the stable assignment of agents to sectors is typically inefficient, this is driven by the distortion of relative status rewards caused by local status and occupational prestige, rather than by status concerns per se.
-Finally, I demonstrate that the ranking of occupations with respect to prestige depends not only on skill intensity, but also on the spread of status rewards in each sector.
+Social status depends both on occupational prestige and within-sector rank (local status).
+I show that the weights with which these components enter — the structure of status — play a crucial for equilibrium sorting and argue that most likely these weights differ across occupations.
+The greater the relative importance of ranks in a sector, the better workers does the sector attract on average, which has implications for payoffs, wage levels and inequality, and profits.
+Although the equilibrium is typically inefficient, this is caused by the externalities caused by local status and occupational prestige specifically, rather than by status concerns per se.